Coaching psychology: Humanistic psychology

 The humanistic approach to psychology is regarded as a large contributor to coaching psychology.
 Both humanistic and coaching psychology share the common view of the human as self-actualising.
 That is, whenever given the opportunity, humans will seize the capacity to improve themselves.
 Coaching psychology looks at this development as a process consisting of concrete positive changes in one's life.
 Furthermore, this process of growth is undertaken by both the client and the coach who facilitates self-actualisation in their clients.

 In Carl Rogers' person-centered therapy, the client-therapist relationship is a key element in facilitating growth.
 Thus, the relationship between the coach (the facilitator) and the client (the learner) is crucial.
 In particular, Rogers identified three key qualities in a good coach-client relationship: "realness" (genuineness), trust, and empathetic understanding.
 Additionally, an important distinction is made between working on the client and working with the client.
 A coach must be willing to collaborate and actively engage with the client in order to understand their experiences and make choices that promote growth.
 When this is achieved, the coach-client relationship becomes an active partnership.

 Additionally, according to Rogers, growth in a client is attained through unconditional positive regard.
 Coaches must empathise with their clients in order to understand their experiences and viewpoints.
 To achieve this, the coach must be able to understand their clients not only on an intellectual level, but also on an emotional level.
 Along with empathy, coaches must be able to accept their clients for who they really are since individuals need to feel valued for their "true selves" in order to self-actualise.

 Positive psychology

-Positive psychology (developed by Martin Seligman and others) dwells on the positive aspects of human characteristics such as strength and competency.
+Positive psychology (developed by Martin Seligman and others from 1998 onwards) dwells on the positive aspects of human characteristics such as strength and competency.
 At its core, coaching psychology shares this focus; effective coaching entails improving the performance and well-being of the client.
 Positive psychology thus provides a foundation for coaching.
 Coaching psychology has been considered a type of applied positive psychology.

 Positive emotions motivate individuals to enhance their abilities and competencies.
 The broaden-and-build theory by Barbara Fredrickson posits that positive emotions can play a role in sparking not just motivation, but also actions that are productive and beneficial.
-In coaching, encouraging positive emotions is emphasised in order to inspire clients to take concrete action towards their goals.
+Coaching may emphasise encouraging positive emotions in order to inspire clients to take concrete action towards their goals.